Quantum state merging with bound entanglement: States with vanishing asymptotic fidelity

 Note that this state admits perfect PQSM whenever $\ket{\psi}$ is a product state, i.e., $\ket{\psi}=\ket{\alpha}^{A}\otimes\ket{\beta}^{B}$.
 In this case, perfect merging can be accomplished without any communication if Charlie prepares his register $R$ in the state $\ket{\beta}^{R}$.
 Note however that the asymptotic fidelity ${\cal F}_{\mathrm{PPT}}^{\infty}$ vanishes for any entangled state $\ket{\psi}$, as follows directly from the above discussion.

-As is further shown in the Supplemental Material, the set of states having vanishing asymptotic fidelity has nonzero measure in the set of all states.
+As is further shown in the Appendix, the set of states having vanishing asymptotic fidelity has nonzero measure in the set of all states.
 Combining these results with our previous findings, namely that states satisfying ${\cal F}_{\mathrm{PPT}}^{\infty}(\rho)=1$ also have nonzero measure in the set of all states, this means that both of these sets have finite size.
-We hope that this result can serve as a starting point to prove strong converse for PQSM in general.\\
+We hope that this result can serve as a starting point to prove that ${\cal F}_{\mathrm{PPT}}^{\infty}$ can take as values only $0$ or $1$.